Child Neurology Residency Rotations

 As you are participating in the adult neurology service during the first year of your child neurology residency program (CN-1), you treat inpatients at Tisch Hospital, Kimmel Pavilion, Bellevue, and the VA NY Harbor Healthcare System.

 Hassenfeld Children’s Hospital—34th Street Rotations

 Hassenfeld Children’s Hospital—34th Street is the main inpatient children’s hospital for NYU Langone.
 During your final (CN-2 and CN-3) years of neurology training, child neurology residents gain experience consulting on a broad array of both common and rare pediatric neurologic conditions working collaboratively on the pediatric wards and in pediatric and cardiovascular specialty ICUs.

-Tisch Hospital is the main inpatient hospital of NYU Langone in Manhattan.
+Tisch Hospital and Kimmel Pavilion are the main inpatient hospitals of NYU Langone in Manhattan.
 During CN-1, child neurology residents gain experience with a broad array of neurological conditions, both primary neurological diseases and highly specialized conditions.
 This experience occurs on services such as the inpatient ward service, consult service, and stroke and neurological ICU services.